Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Modeling Bioprocess Dynamics, Rewards, and Policies

 \section{{Modeling Bioprocess Dynamics, Rewards, and Policies}}

-{Section~\ref{sec:lineargaussian} presents a dynamic Bayesian network (DBN) model for biomanufacturing stochastic decision processes.} Section \ref{sec:rewardspolicies} augments this model with a linear control policy which is evaluated using a linear reward function.
-Section \ref{sec:structprop} presents structural results that will be used in later algorithmic developments, {and Section~\ref{eq.SV} provides an interpretive mechanism which uses the Shapley value to quantify and rank the influence and propagation of different inputs through the pathways of the process mechanism.}
+{Section~\ref{sec:lineargaussian} presents a dynamic Bayesian network (DBN) model for biomanufacturing stochastic decision processes.} Section~\ref{sec:rewardspolicies} augments this model with a linear control policy which is evaluated using a linear reward function.
+Section~\ref{sec:structprop} presents structural results that will be used in later algorithmic developments, {and Section~\ref{eq.SV} provides an interpretive mechanism which uses the Shapley value to quantify and rank the influence and propagation of different inputs through the bioprocess pathways.}